Haivision/srt/docs/API/API.md

   - [Transmission method: Buffer](#transmission-method-buffer)
   - [Transmission method: Message](#transmission-method-message)

-**NOTE**: The socket option descriptions originally contained in this document have been moved to [APISocketOptions.md](https://github.com/Haivision/srt/blob/master/docs/APISocketOptions.md).

 ## Setup and teardown

 Before any part of the SRT C API can be used, the user should call the `srt_startup()`